 On this page we've provided information and compiled questions we often get from instructors.
 Please be sure to coordinate with your department's FCQ coordinator to avoid duplicating efforts.
-If you are unable to find the answer within this page, please let us know by visiting and submitting a form on our contact us page.
+To view the university policy on course evaluations, please see Administrative Policy Statement 1009

 Ensure you are accessing the correct portal based on your user group*